bacebu4/sentry-issues/README.md

 - Only first 50 unresolved issues per each project are displayed
 - Only one instance URL of Sentry is supported
+- Tags are calculated only on latest 50 events of issue

 ## FAQ